igarfieldi/JavaOpenChess/README.md

 ### Documentation ###

-Documentation can be found in HTML format in the docs/index.html.
+Documentation can be found in HTML format in the docs/index.html and at the [Code Pasta Chess Page](https://codepastachess.wordpress.com/).

 ### Authors ###